LSAC Credential Assembly Service (CAS): What it Is and How It Works for Law School Applications

 • Letters of Recommendation

 Different programs will have additional requirements that may need to be submitted directly to the school.
-This often includes personal statements, character and fitness questions, resumes, etc. The CAS report is used as a centralized supplement to these other materials.
+This often includes personal statements, character and fitness questions, cumulative GPA, resumes, etc. The CAS report is used as a centralized supplement to these other materials.

 LSAC Registration